open-gpdb/gpdb/gpdb-doc/markdown/install_guide/localization.html.md

     ```

 -   Using the `PGCLIENTENCODING` environment variable.
 When `PGCLIENTENCODING` is defined in the client's environment, that client encoding is automatically selected when a connection to the server is made. \(This can subsequently be overridden using any of the other methods mentioned above.\)
 -   Setting the configuration parameter `client_encoding`.
-If `client_encoding` is set in the coordinator `postgresql.conf` file, that client encoding is automatically selected when a connection to Greenplum Database is made. \(This can subsequently be overridden using any of the other methods mentioned above.\)
+If `client_encoding` is set in the master `postgresql.conf` file, that client encoding is automatically selected when a connection to Greenplum Database is made. \(This can subsequently be overridden using any of the other methods mentioned above.\)

 If the conversion of a particular character is not possible — suppose you chose `EUC_JP` for the server and `LATIN1` for the client, then some Japanese characters do not have a representation in `LATIN1` — then an error is reported.